GameDesignAsPlayDesign/gamedesignasplaydesign.github.io/project2.md

 _For groups of three, you must get approval.
 Groups of three must provide:_

-1. A set schedule of times where all three members of the group can meetj, at least 3 days per week.
+1. A set schedule of times where all three members of the group can meet, at least 3 days per week.
 You don't necessarily need to Zoom 3x per week, however, you may need to meet at different parts of the week during different phases of the project, like before then during a playtest.
 2. A clear delineation of roles.
 This does not mean that there can't be overlap between team-members and the delineation doesn't need to be skill-specific; I just need to see what each person is doing and I need to ensure that everyone is doing game design (eg, it is bad if one person just does graphic design and no game design).

 ### Part I: Brainstorm